nipunattri1/NoAbs/README.md

 - ALUs and CPU design
 - Assembly and machine language
 - Stack-based virtual machines
-- Compiler and OS basics (optional)
+- Compiler and OS basics

 ---